Josh’s face contorted in agony as the flash of blue fire consumed him.

 He glanced at Bree.
 “Oh, sorry.”

 He shrugged.
 “What’s the big deal?
-Bree apologized and
+Bree apologized, and I accepted.”

 With a defensive inflection, he replied, “Yeah.”